 You will likely be required to get a third-party appraisal agency to review your business records and estimate the FMV of the business.
 Then, the court will review other aspects of how it has been operated and how much of the value was acquired during the marriage to determine the value that belongs to each spouse.

-If you do not want to sell your business, you will not likely have to.
+If you own your business and you’re getting divorced, you probably will not have to sell it.
 Ohio courts rarely make decisions that will result in so much strain on the business that it fails.
-There are many options other than selling a small business if you are getting a divorce.
+There are many options other than selling when dividing a business in a divorce.
 Although part of the value of the company may belong to your spouse, you have the option of buying them out or continuing to work with them.

 The only reason a court would order you to sell your business is if both parties refused to continue working with one another and you couldn’t come to an agreement about how to split the value and operation of the business.
 Even then, the court might find it “fair and equitable” for you to get all the business ownership while your spouse gets other assets, such as a boat or house.